 food cooking on gas stovetop

 To assist in fire prevention, Nationwide Loss Control Services has a team of safety professionals who strive to ensure that our customers’ workers and tenants stay safe.
-We encourage our customers to participate in this year’s National Fire Prevention Week to focus on kitchen/cooking safety and reinforce the importance of fire prevention.
+We encourage our customers to participate during National Fire Prevention Week to focus on kitchen/cooking safety and reinforce the importance of fire prevention.

 It isn’t just homes that are at risk, though.
 Many commercial buildings have cooking areas or use cooking appliances that could present a fire hazard: